Acrylamide in Food

 - In 2002, Swedish studies showed that relatively high levels of acrylamide are formed during frying or baking of starch-containing foods such as potatoes and cereal products.
 Acrylamide is a potentially cancer causing chemical.
 This finding is the first research report of the presence of such elevated levels of acrylamide in food after high temperature cooking.

 - The international scientific community, the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO) took the findings seriously.
-A WHO/FAO Infonet (www.acrylamide-food.org/) was subsequently set up to facilitate the international exchange of relevant data and ongoing investigations as well as ways to reduce acrylamide in foods.
+The FAO and WHO have established an international network on acrylamide in food.
+The network’s aim is to allow all interested parties to share relevant data as well as information on ongoing investigations (https://www.who.int/publications/i/item/health-implications-of-acrylamide-in-food).

 What is Acrylamide?